Skip main navigation

 My employer has been treating me poorly ever since I filed a Labor Standards complaint.
 Am I being retaliated against?

 It depends.
-The employer must take an adverse employment action against you.
+Your employer must take an adverse employment action against you.
 Retaliation is not limited to termination.
 It includes demotion, reduction in hours or pay, denial of a promotion, reprimands, negative performance reviews, and other adverse employment action.

 Contact the Equal Rights Division to learn more about what kind of behavior constitutes an adverse employment action.